SchmaltzyChum/AYW/README.md

 # Pythonic App Example

-This is a simple Pythonic App Example that demonstrates how to use Kivy, Pandas, and Plotly to create a simple user interface and plot some data.
+This is a simple Python project that demonstrates how to create an android, IOS or Web application using python to annotate candlestick graphs with news events so that users can understand the market events and more easily research stocks.

 ## Installation of Packages

-To run this app, you need to install the following packages:
+To run the app you need to install the following packages:

 - kivy
 - pandas